corda/corda-runtime-os/tools/corda-cli/commands/preinstall/README.md

-# Pre-install Plugin for the Corda CLI
+# Pre-install Command for the Corda CLI

-Preinstall checks for corda.
-To run the plugin using the Corda CLI Plugin Host, first compile the plugin like so:

-	./gradlew clean :tools:corda-cli:commands:preinstall:build

-Then copy the build files from `corda-runtime-os` to `corda-cli-plugin-host`:

-	cp ./corda-runtime-os/tools/plugins/preinstall/build/libs/preinstall-cli-plugin-*.jar ./corda-cli-plugin-host/build/plugins/

-Finally, you can run the plugin from the cli plugin host with:

-	./gradlew run --args="preinstall <subcommand> [options] <path>"

 ## check-limits
 Check the resource limits have been assigned correctly.